e271828e/Flight.jl/docs/notes/design/framework_spec.md

 domain and in the current C172 model), insert an explicit unit delay ([§13.7][s13-7]'s `UnitDelay` — note that this remedy changes the model's [tier](#g-tier) structure: the broken signal becomes discrete, sampled at [`Δt_base`](#g-dt_base), which is a modeling decision, not a transparent wire), or restructure.

-Rejected alternatives:

-- *Implicit unit delays* silently change the model's mathematics at a location the framework picked — the archetypal hidden footgun.
-- *Numerical loop solving* (Simulink-style fixed-point/Newton per step) has data-dependent per-step cost and runtime convergence failures — hostile to real-time budgets — and conflicts with immutable signals.
+Implicit delays and per-step numerical loop solving are both closed (row 5).

-- Implicit *algebraic balances* inside a [component](#g-component) (e.g. a turbomachinery operating point) remain the component author's business: local, owned, bounded.
+Implicit *algebraic balances* inside a [component](#g-component) (e.g. a turbomachinery operating point) remain the component author's business: local, owned, bounded.
 Rejecting framework-level loops does not forbid such models.

 ### 5.6 Diagnostics: feedthrough tracing